Seminole Lake won last week's Pinellas Interclub match at Crescent Oaks and moved into first place in the standings with just three matches to go.

 Susan Ableidinger of Cheval won Flight A with a 77.
 Bernie Hall of the Bayou Club tied for first (87) in Flight D with Barb Eberwein of Northdale Country Club.

-The West Coast Women's Golf Association, comprised of players from bay area clubs, will have its 35th annual championship on April 9-10 at Tampa Palms.
+The West Coast Women's Golf Association, composed of players from bay area clubs, will have its 35th annual championship on April 9-10 at Tampa Palms.

 Sharon Gonsalves has won it a record seven times.